williamDalston/FocusFlow/AppStore/PrivacyPolicy.md

 ### Local Storage
 - Most of your data is stored locally on your device
-- Workout history and preferences are stored in your device's local storage
+- Focus session history and preferences are stored in your device's local storage
 - Data is encrypted using iOS standard encryption

 ### iCloud Sync (if enabled)
 - If you enable iCloud sync, your data may be synced to your iCloud account
 - iCloud sync is managed by Apple, not by our app
 - Your data remains private and is not accessible to us

-### HealthKit Data
-- HealthKit data is stored by Apple Health on your device
-- We do not have access to your HealthKit data beyond what you explicitly grant permission for
-- You can revoke HealthKit permissions at any time in iOS Settings

 ### Third-Party Services
 - We may use third-party analytics services (anonymized data only)